aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 You can quickly start by initializing the `DynamoDBPersistenceLayer` class and using it with the `idempotent` decorator on your lambda handler.

+???+ note
+    In this example, the entire Lambda handler is treated as a single idempotent operation.
+If your Lambda handler can cause multiple side effects, or you're only interested in making a specific logic idempotent, use [`idempotent_function`](#idempotent_function-decorator) instead.

 === "app.py"

     ```python hl_lines="1-3 5 7 14"